Iron Widow by Xiran Jay Zhao (Iron Widow, #1)

 I loved this and I wish the sequel were available immediately.

-CW for grief, misogyny (graphic), sexual content, alcohol, alcoholism (graphic), medical content, pregnancy (backstory), blood (graphic), vomit, suicidal thoughts, domestic abuse, child abuse, violence (graphic), torture (graphic), murder (graphic), parental death (backstory), major character, death (graphic), death (graphic).
+CW for grief, misogyny (graphic), sexual content, alcohol, alcoholism (graphic), medical content, injury description, pregnancy (backstory), blood (graphic), vomit, suicidal thoughts, domestic abuse, child abuse, violence (graphic), torture (graphic), murder (graphic), parental death (backstory), major character death (graphic), death (graphic).

 BTB 2021 Reading Challenge (QAOC)